FadlanAriel/os222/links.md

 12. [Process Synchronization: Critical Section Problem in OS](https://www.guru99.com/process-synchronization.html)<br>
 This article explains what process synchronization is.
 It also explain how process synchronization works and also the sections that are present in a program.

+13. [Linux From Scratch v11.2] (https://www.linuxfromscratch.org/lfs/view/11.2/index.html)<br>
+This is the official guide for LFS version 11.2.

 <br>
 <hr>